 I remember her standing at the corner of the intersection, her hand on her cheek, and as soon as she saw me with my paternal grandmother, she would embrace me and say to my grandmother, “Praise be to God, our children are not among them.
 May God help the families (of the martyrs).”
 Years of oppression, pain, and many dead and wounded meant that almost no house in the Yarmouk camp was without a martyr, detainee, captive, missing, or wounded member.
 This is why the Yarmouk camp begins with a street called the Fedayeen (those who sacrifice themselves) Quarter — and ends with Al Shuhadaa cemetery (the cemetery of martyrs).
 In any case, in the end, my paternal uncle’s fate was to lose his right hand in the War of the Camps.

 It was not long after the war ended in Lebanon and following the Taif Agreement that the Palestinians in Kuwait suffered the misfortune of their deportation after the first Gulf War, Desert Storm.
 Kuwait was a haven for Palestinians after the Nakba, as the then-nascent state provided them with a place where refugees could build a new life for themselves.
 Once again, my family feared that my uncle, who had spent his life in Kuwait since 1978, would be expelled from there.
-More than 750,000 Palestinians were expelled when Arafat decided to support the Iraqi invasion of Kuwait.
+Some 200,000 Palestinians were expelled when Arafat decided to support the Iraqi invasion of Kuwait.
 At the time, my uncle came to Damascus with his family, and it would be the first and last time that I met him face-to-face before he returned with a few hundred Palestinians that Kuwait allowed to return.

 With Oslo, the way and nature of Palestinian life in Syria changed.
 The Palestinian Liberation Organization signed the Declaration of Principles agreement, known as the Oslo Accord in 1993, and it was no longer necessary for it to fight its wars from the neighboring Arab countries or what is known in the literature of the Arab-Israeli conflict as “neighboring countries.”
 The Palestinians now had a piece of land that might one day be a state bearing the name Palestine.
 With the end of the wars from behind the borders, the camps in Syria and Lebanon breathed a sigh of relief.